callouts-gg/website-nadesgg/README.md

 # callouts-gg
- The simple website version of Callouts.GG.
+ The simple website version of Nades.GG